-For over forty years NLP explorers have studied or ‘modelled’ the behaviour and thinking styles of particularly effective and successful people in business, education, sales, therapy, sport, and personal development.
+It is, more correctly, called the study of success.
+That’s because, right from the start, NLP explorers have studied or ‘modelled’ the behaviour and thinking styles of particularly effective and successful people in business, education, sales, therapy, sport, and personal development.

 We think that the question how is it possible to be an idiot or an expert? expresses the essence of the NLP attitude and skills.
 This is because with NLP we can identify the attitude and the skills that produces either type of performance.

 In a practical and very down-to-earth way we are able to use NLP ‘model’ a person’s behaviour to:

 An answer to the ‘what is NLP?’ question has to include an explanation of That Name!

 The name Neuro-Linguistic Programming was invented in the early 70’s as an attempt to describe in a comprehensive manner the scope of this extensive body of insights and skills:

 The name is a bit of a mouthful and is certainly not NLP’s strongest asset.

 The original trio of founders (Richard Bandler, Frank Pucelik and John Grinder) wanted a name that would comprehensively describe everything that NLP could do.
 This was a mistake and gave rise to two misconceptions: